 Karen Gillan, born in Inverness, exploded into the world's consciousness as Amy Pond, the companion of the 11th Doctor on the hit BBC series Doctor Who.
 Since then, Karen has gone on to star in some of Hollywood's biggest blockbusters.
 She may be unrecognisable under all the blue makeup, but Gillan has portrayed the character of Nebula in Marvel's Guardians of the Galaxy Vol.1 & Vol.2 and Avengers: Infinity War movies.

 Born in Glasgow, Robert Carlyle, OBE is known for a variety of roles both in film and television, including those in Trainspotting, The Full Monty, The World is Not Enough, Angela's Ashes, The 51st State, and 28 Weeks Later.
 Carlyle is also well known for his eponymous role in the mid-nineties TV series Hamish MacBeth.
-He currently stars in the popular ABC TV series Once Upon A Time, playing the mystical and antagonistic Rumplestiltskin.
+From 2011 to 2018, he starred in the popular ABC TV series Once Upon A Time, playing the mystical and antagonistic Rumplestiltskin.

-Paisley-born actor Gerard Butler originally studied to become a lawyer at Glasgow University, but transitioned instead to acting in the mid-nineties.
-During his time in Hollywood he has starred in a huge amount of hit movies including the starring role as King Leonidas in Zack Snider's war epic, 300.
+Paisley-born actor Gerard Butler originally studied to become a lawyer at Glasgow University, but transitioned to acting in the mid-nineties.
+During his time in Hollywood he has appeared in a huge number of hit movies including the starring role of King Leonidas in Zack Snider's war epic, 300.
 As well as this, preformances in titles such as The Phantom of the Opera, The Bounty Hunter, How to Train Your Dragon, Gods of Egypt and Geostorm

 Rose Leslie was born in Aberdeen and raised at nearby Lickleyhead Castle where her father serves as the Chieftain of Clan Leslie.
 Rose is perhaps most well-known for playing the role of Ygritte in the hugely successful Game of Thrones series, and also played a prominent role in another iconic TV show - Downton Abbey.
-The Scottish BAFTA award winning actress also has an impressive stage career performing in prestigious stages including The Globe.
+The Scottish BAFTA award winning actress also has an impressive stage career performing on prestigious stages including The Globe Theatre in London.

 With more than 20 award nominations under his belt, Glasgow-born actor James McAvoy is known for his roles on stage and in film.
 He is perhaps most well-known for portraying the young Professor Charles Xavier in the blockbuster X-Men franchise.
-McAvoy also starred alongside Forrest Whittaker in the Academy Award winning film The Last King of Scotland and also played Mr Tumnus in the recent adaptation of The Chronicles of Narnia.
+McAvoy also starred alongside Forrest Whittaker in the Academy Award winning film The Last King of Scotland and also played Mr Tumnus in the 2000's adaptation of The Chronicles of Narnia.
 He has recently starred as Lord Asriel in the television series, His Dark Materials, based on the popular book series by Philip Pullman.

 Best known for his role in the Harry Potter series as the loveable giant, Rubeus Hagrid, Robbie Coltrane studied at the Glasgow School of Art before embarking on a career as a stand-up comedian and actor.
 Other notable projects include his role as Valentin Dmitrovich Zukovsky in the James Bond films GoldenEye and The World Is Not Enough, and as Dr. Eddie "Fitz" Fitzgerald in the TV series Cracker.